nodemcu/nodemcu-firmware/docs/lua-modules/gossip.md

 `networkState` : the list with the state of the network composed of the `ip` as a key and `revision`, `heartBeat` and `state` as values packed in a table.

 `state` : all nodes start with a state set to `UP` and when a node sends a `SYN` request, it will mark the destination node in an intermediary state until it receives an `ACK` or a `SYN` from it.
-Basicaly, if a node receives any message, it will mark that senders IP as `UP` as this provides proof that the node is online.
+If a node receives any message, it will mark that senders IP as `UP` as this provides proof that the node is online.

 ## setConfig()